SUNY Canton OnLine

 JUST 209 LAW ENFORCEMENT COMMUNICATIONS

-This course will prepare students to write clear, accurate essays and grammatically correct police reports, and other writing assignments in accordance with the University’s Guidelines for Teaching Writing Intensive Courses.
-Other communications instruments, such as note taking, interviewing, spelling and court testimony will be addressed.
-Limited to Criminal Justice students.
+This course prepares students to write clear, accurate and grammatically correct police reports, essays, and other writing assignments.
+Other communication instruments, such as note taking, interviewing, spelling and court testimony will be addressed.
 Three hours lecture per week.

 Prerequisite: Introduction to Criminal Justice (JUST 101) or permission of instructor.